ignite/apps/consumer/README.md

 # Consumer app

-Consumer app an Ignite CLI app for ICS consumer chain.
+Consumer app is an Ignite CLI app for ICS consumer chain.

 It can be used to run 2 specific tasks, identified by 2 arguments passed to `ExecutedCommand.Args` field:
 - `writeGenesis`: write the consumer genesis